bengtmartensson/IrScrutinizer/BUILD.md

 I go to great lengths ensuring that the program runs equally well on all supported platforms.
         I do not care too much that all aspects of the build runs equally well on all platforms.
-        I build with Linux (Fedora), the continuous integration build runs on Travis (Ubunto).
+        I build with Linux (Fedora), the continuous integration build runs on Travis (Ubuntu).
-        Other platforms are treated stepmotherly.
+        Other platforms are treated step-motherly.

 ## Dependencies
 As any program of substantial size, IrScrutinizer uses a number of third-party components.